OCHA-DAP/kobo-export/README.md

 Simple shell script for exporting private datasets from https://kobo.humanitarianresponse.info , a survey tool that is available free for use by the humanitarian-aid community.

+# Prerequisites

+You need a Unix Bourne-style shell (like sh (1) or bash (1), and the programs curl (1) and jq (1) installed on your system.
+You will also need an account on https://kobo.humanitarianresponse.info and an active survey project.

 # Setup

 You will need to set two environment variables to use this script: